jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Set ```callFunction``` to be False, if you don't want to call any associated functions.

 * `.clearAllEntries(callFunction=False)`
-    This will clear all the Entries in the GUI.
+    This will clear all Entries in the GUI.
     Set ```callFunction``` to be True, if you want to call any associated functions.

 * `.setFocus(title)`